 Fission Frontiers operates as both a modular reactor seller and a design contractor for reactor design.
 While they sell thermal-neutron-spectrum reactors for the terrestrial market, the promote fast reactors for off-world applications: they claim that the longer servicing periods, lower waste production, and higher power densities are ideal for space settlements.

-Available as off-the-shelf units, Fission Frontiers sell modular reactors with the following specifications:
+Available as off-the-shelf units, Fission Frontiers sell modular reactors with the following names and specifications:

 Fission Frontiers pride themselves on rising to any design challenge when it comes to reactors, however such projects are expensive due to the demands to reactor safety-case approval.
 Consultation is required for the provision of a quote.